 Balmoral International Land Holdings plc ("Balmoral") is an unquoted public limited company incorporated in Ireland.
-Balmoral is an international property business focused on optimising its existing asset base and identifying development opportunities.
-A detailed business review, together with particulars of any important events affecting the company which have occurred since the end of the year, is included in the operating and financial review on pages 4 to 7.
+Balmoral is an international property business focused on growing its asset base and identifying development opportunities.
+A detailed business review, together with particulars of any important events affecting the company which have occurred since the end of the year, is included in the operating and financial review on pages 5 to 8.